Jinggoy Estrada: Involvement in the pork barrel scam

+In April 2025, the Sandiganbayan rejected Estrada's demurrer to evidence seeking to dismiss 11 graft charges against him.
+In October 2025, the Sandiganbayan denied Estrada's plea to dismiss his graft charges.

+Other controversies

-Hong Kong Airport incident
+Passport incident in Hong Kong

-In August 2010, Estrada claimed that while traveling to Hong Kong, he experienced a backlash of the emotions surrounding the death of 8 Chinese nationals from Hong Kong during the 2010 Manila hostage crisis.
+In August 2010, Estrada claimed that while traveling to Hong Kong, he experienced a backlash of the emotions surrounding the death of eight nationals from Hong Kong during the 2010 Manila hostage crisis.
 According to him, as he passed through the immigration desk in Hong Kong, officers threw back his passport at him after checking it.

 Estrada said the officer may not have known who he was because he used a "regular passport" for personal travel.
 He also said that he "understood the pain being felt by many Hong Kong nationals".

 According to Apple Daily, the Hong Kong immigration department recorded that Estrada visited Hong Kong with a diplomat passport and that from an alleged video surveillance record, he and three other Filipinos were accompanied by staff from the Philippine embassy and had arranged to go through the privileged passage for diplomats.
 The immigration officer handed back the passport to the Philippines embassy staff, not to Estrada.